cengel/ArcGIS_geocoding/README.md

 ## R geocode function

-Here I provide a very simple, **by no means foolproof** R function to do this, called `geocodeSL`.
-It takes one address at a time in Singleline format
+Here I provide a very simple, **by no means foolproof** R function to do this, called `geocodeSLSF`.
+It takes one address at a time in Singleline format.

 To use it do this.